grumdrig/slog/assembler_manual.md

 ------

 Identifiers consist of one or more identifier characters, which are alphanumerals plus the underscore character and the dollar sign.
-However the first character may not be a numeral.
+However, the first character may not be a numeral.

 Decimal numeric literals are an optional `+` or `-` sign, followed by one or